Skip to Main Content

 • Yes, Live Oak is an SBA Preferred Lender, which means credit decisions are made in-house, resulting in faster approval of SBA loans.

-• TD Bank does not disclose its interest rates, but they vary based on the loan product, credit score and other lender requirements.
+• TD Bank’s interest rates start at 9.24 percent APR, but they may vary based on the loan product, credit score and other lender requirements.

 • Due to the strict requirements for credit score, revenue and time in business imposed by banks, certain businesses may have a hard time getting approved for a business loan.